fossasia/pslab-scripts/README.md

 ## The PSLab Sensor Box

+For a quick start jump to the [basic usage](#basic-usage) section.

 <p align="center">
     <img src="/docs/images/phone_connections.jpg" alt="PSLab Sensor Box" width="75%">
 </p>

 In this project four different experimental setups of the [PSLab v5](https://pslab.io/wp-content/uploads/PSLab-Data-Sheet.pdf) are created, each incorporating a different sensor.
-Details for those sensor setups can be found [here](/docs/sensors.md).
+Details for those sensor setups can be found in the [docs](/docs/sensors.md).
 In addition, the following **hardware components** are connected to the PSLabs:

 - A **Raspberry Pi Zero W** to store the sensor data permanently on an SD card and, at the same time, make this data available via the Raspberry Pi's WiFi module.
 The "Zero" is especially handy here, as it is the most lightweight Raspberry Pi version.
 Both, the Raspi and the PSLab are screwed on to a plexiglass panel that is slid into the box using the boxe's integrated rail system.
 - A **Button** to safely shutdown the Raspberry Pi.
 It needs to be long pressed for at least one second in order to trigger the device's shutdown.
 Here, one button terminal is plugged into GPIO pin 27, while the other terminal is plugged to the ground.